pythonanywhere/pythonanywhere_task_helpers/helpers/github.md

 **Welcome to PythonAnywhere!**  Up here you will see instructions walking you through the process of cloning, editing and pushing a repository on GitHub.
 You can go forward and back through the steps using the arrow buttons below, and you can finish at any time by clicking the cross in the top right.
-If after closing this helper, you want to go through it again -- or try another one -- go to your
-**Account** page, by following the link above and to the right.
+If after closing this helper, you want to go through it again -- or try another one -- go to the **Help** page, by following the link above and to the right.

 Click the right arrow to get started.